stanfordnmbl/osim-rl/README.md

 **I still have more questions, how can I contact you?**

 For questions related to the challenge please use [the challenge forum](https://www.crowdai.org/challenges/nips-2017-learning-to-run/topics).
-For issues and problems related to installation process or to the implementation of the simulation environment feel free to fire an [issue on GitHub](https://github.com/stanfordnmbl/osim-rl/issues).
+For issues and problems related to installation process or to the implementation of the simulation environment feel free to create an [issue on GitHub](https://github.com/stanfordnmbl/osim-rl/issues).

 ## Credits